List of continent name etymologies: Asia

 The word Asia originated from the Ancient Greek word Ἀσία, first attributed to Herodotus (about 440 BCE) in reference to Anatolia or to the Persian Empire, in contrast to Greece and Egypt.

 It originally was just a name for the east bank of the Aegean Sea, an area known to the Hittites as Assuwa.
 In early Classical times, the Greeks started using the term "Asia" to refer to the whole region known today as Anatolia (the peninsula which forms the Asian portion of present-day Turkey).
 The Roman Empire referred to the entire Lydian region of what is now northwestern Turkey as the province of Asia.
-Eventually, however, the name had been stretched progressively further east, until it came to encompass the much larger land area with which we associate it today, while the Anatolian Peninsula started being called "Asia Minor" or "The Lesser Asia" instead.
+Eventually, however, the name had been stretched progressively further east, until it came to encompass the much larger land area with which the name is associated today, while the Anatolian Peninsula started being called "Asia Minor" or "The Lesser Asia" instead.

 The deeper root of the etymology can only be guessed at.
 The following two possibilities have been suggested: